Tawnygoody/MS2-World-of-Rugby/README.md

 8. When testing the site on iphone / ipads Safari browser, the game cards would flip when clicked but would only show the back face image.
 The user could not see the team logo.
     - I have run style.css through Autoprefixer and this has corrected the problem.
+9. When testing the site on iPad manually, the "Please turn your device to portrait" message does not show on the iPad when in landscape mode.
+    - Fix: As google developer tools may be using an older version iPad, I have increased the max-width to 1200px for the message to show.
+Message now shows on the iPad during manual testing.

 ## Known bugs